mck-sbs/MS365-Admintools/README.md

 # MS365-Admintools
-Some useful admin tool for MS-365
+Some useful admin tools for MS-365